silverstripe/silverstripe-lessons-v4/README.md

 }
 ```

 Now give the link a try, and see what we get.
-You should see your custom Ajax response.
+You should see your custom AJAX response.
 Now we just need to return some partial content.
 Before we do that, let's talk a bit about a key player in SilverStripe Framework called `ViewableData`.

 ## An overview of ViewableData

 To establish a basis for the next section of this lesson, we'll need to know more about how `ViewableData` objects work. `SilverStripe\View\ViewableData` is a primitive class in SilverStripe that essentially allows its public properties and methods to render content to a template.
-The most common occurance of `SilverStripe\View\ViewableData` objects is in `SilverStripe\ORM\DataObject` instances, which we've been working with on templates exclusively.
+The most common occurrence of `SilverStripe\View\ViewableData` objects is in `SilverStripe\ORM\DataObject` instances, which we've been working with on templates exclusively.
 But templates are capable of rendering much more than database content.
 You just need to go further up the inheritance chain, above `DataObject` to `ViewableData`, or a subclass thereof.

 Let's look at a simple example of `ViewableData`.